codingconcepts/albert/README.md

 ## Disclaimer

 Albert is the result of a 2-day project I undertook for my company's last hackathon.
 As such, it shouldn't be considered reliable, finished or well-tested.
-I'd love for this to get traction, so if you're in need of a chaos monkey, or just want to make an existing one more ... chaosy, I'd love to hear from you!
+I'd love this to receive some input from the open source community, so if you're in need of a chaos monkey, or just want to make an existing one more chaotic, I'd love to hear from you!

 ## Overview